CC-Digital-Innovation/reconcile-snow-prtg/README.md

 ## TODOs
 * Create ServiceNow ticket for each customer when there are issues
-* API to respond to tickets
+* Functions to respond to tickets
 * Weekly digest to include tickets created, pending, and resolved
+* Service Catalog option for engineers to request any of the features

 ## Author
 * Jonny Le <<jonny.le@computacenter.com>>